argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 The [POC](https://github.com/argoproj/argo-workflows/pull/8530) that was done, which uses just one Pod to delete each Artifact, was considered as an alternative for MVP (Option 1 from the slides).

 This option has these benefits:
-- simpler in that the Pod doesn't require any additional Object to report status (e.g. WorkflowTaskSet) because it simply succeeds or fails based on its exit code (whereas in Option 2 the Pod needs to report individual failure statuses for each artifact)
+- simpler in that the Pod doesn't require any additional Object to report status (e.g. `WorkflowTaskSet`) because it simply succeeds or fails based on its exit code (whereas in Option 2 the Pod needs to report individual failure statuses for each artifact)
-- could have a very minimal ServiceAccount which provides access to just that one artifact's location
+- could have a very minimal Service Account which provides access to just that one artifact's location

 and these drawbacks:
 - deletion is slower when performed by multiple Pods